 Another problem the researchers faced was that disconnecting an organ from its nutrient supply can initiate a cascade of injury.
 Further damage can occur when the tissue is reintroduced to oxygen as it is transplanted into the recipient.
 To overcome this hurdle, the researchers relied on an experimental technique called machine perfusion that circulates fluids in an organ to simulate regular nutrient flow.
 The researchers performed machine perfusion during organ cooling, while adding one of the cryopreservatives.
 Once the organ reached –6° Celsius, the team soaked it in the other preservative.
 The scientists used machine perfusion again during thawing to prep the organ for transplantation.

-A rat liver usually last up to 24 hours outside the body.
+A rat liver usually lasts up to 24 hours outside the body.
 Supercooled rat livers were viable even after being stored for three to four days.
 Every rat that received a 3-day-old supercooled liver transplant survived for at least a month, but survival dropped to 58 percent for rat recipients of 4-day-old livers.
 Each component of the new procedure — the preservatives, supercooling and machine perfusion — was essential, as recipient survival rates dropped to 0 when the researchers removed or altered any step.

 “There is more potential in cold preservation than we had previously realized,” says Peter Friend, director of the Oxford Transplant Centre in England.
 Rats are a long way from humans, Friend adds, but by his estimation, the study is impressive for showing that transplant storage at subzero temperatures is possible.
 “These methods enable us to go colder than we have before,” Friend says.